-Council is committed to effective and sustainable forms of democratic and corporate governance as the key to ensuring that Council and its administration meet the community's priorities.
-The community has many opportunities to provide input into Council's decision-making processes including community consultation, public forums such as Council meetings, community forum summits and the ability to make submissions to Special Committees of Council.
+- taking into account the diverse needs of the local community in decision making - (c) maintaining the viability of the Council by ensuring that resources are managed in a responsible and accountable manner of democratic and corporate governance as the key to ensuring that Council and its administration meet opportunities to provide input into Council's decision-making processes including community consultation, public forums such as Council meetings, community forum through Council meetings and Special Committees of Council.

-Council's formal decision-making processes are conducted through Council meetings and Special Committees of Council.
 Council delegates the majority of its decision-making to Council staff.
 These delegations are exercised in accordance with adopted Council policies.